-Deepening ties with area institutions such as the Cleveland Institute of Music, Case Western Reserve University, Oberlin Conservatory and the Cleveland School of the Arts offer exciting opportunities to engage the community with performances by young artists and faculty.
+The museum continues collaborations with area institutions such as the Cleveland Institute of Music, Case Western Reserve University, and the Cleveland School of the Arts, offering exciting opportunities to engage the community with performances by young artists and faculty.

 Full series details to be announced soon, so watch your mailbox (and inbox) for season announcements.
 Join the CMA e-news mailing list at www.clevelandart.org/enews to receive all the latest updates.